FRC-Resources/Timed-Java-Framework/README.md

 along with independent work on different subsystems by multiple programmers simultaneously.

-Designed for team 3044 but for use by anyone just give us a mention.

 ## STEPS
+1: change team number in "Robot.java" and "wpilib_preferences.json"

-1: update the vendor deps to the newest version using online update
+2: update the vendor deps to the newest version using online update

-2: update gradle
+3: update gradle

-3: check for depreciations caused by updated libraries
+4: check for depreciations caused by updated libraries

-4: check the values in robot_config_value.conf to make sure the IP address, device IDs, & inversions for drive train motors are correctly set up for your robot
+5: check the values in robot_config_value.conf to make sure the IP address, device IDs, & inversions for drive train motors are correctly set up for your robot

-5: place robot_config_values.conf in "/etc/" by using winSCP, navigating to the top level of the file structure "/", and then clicking on "etc"
+6: place robot_config_values.conf in "/etc/" by using winSCP, navigating to the top level of the file structure "/", and then clicking on "etc"

-6: give your drivetrain a test
+7: give your drivetrain a test

 ## NOTES